DanilSuits/probabilityKata/log.md

 This is not without a cost, however -- the domain code no longer has the right language; "P" is not taken from the domain language.
 So at this point we've regressed.

+## REFACTOR

+However, the scope of the type parameter is tightly limited; we can use any spelling we like there, so long as we are internally consistent.
+That means that we can use the spelling Probability within this scope.
+Thus, we can restore the domain language to the method, without impacting correctness.